 Another reason that asbestos must first be removed is that much-or-most demolition debris is recycled but asbestos cannot legally be recycled.
 In fact, many loads of demolition debris—especially from commercial buildings—are rejected by the recycle facility because of the presence of suspect asbestos containing materials (ACM).

 The most obvious construction materials that may contain asbestos are from buildings constructed before 1981—but note that this is not absolute!!
-Floor tiles, caulking, and roofing and other materials were sold in the U.S. after 1981.
+Floor tiles, caulking, and roofing and other materials were sold in the U.S. after 1981 and they may contain asbestos.

 The following is a list of materials that have been found to have ACM: